Noori

+Internationally, the band has performed in countries like the United States, India, Afghanistan, United Arab Emirates and Norway.

 History

 Early years (1998 – 2002)

 The name of the band, Noori, is not derived from Ali Noor, lead vocalist and guitarist.
 Noori is a Persian word which means "light" and the concept behind the band was the light which shows you things with a different perspective.

 Noori started seven years before their first album Suno Ke Main Hun Jawan which was released in 2003.
 Before Noori, Ali Noor and Muhammad Ali Jaffri worked with co-VEN and released an EP called Not In Your World.
 Noori has been known for its live acts.

 Debut studio album, Suno Ke Mein Hun Jawan and rise to fame (2002–2005)

 Noori's debut album, Suno Ke Main Hun Jawan developed a cult following before the album's release in 2003 through leaks on the Internet.
 It offered a complicated mix of sounds, starting from a folk-like "Manwa Re" that was actually written for a Pakistani film, to hard rock anthems to youth like the title track.
 Noori's debut album created whirlwinds across the Urdu-speaking community all over the world.
 A first of its kind, it introduced the genre of pop rock music to the Pakistani mainstream.
 In addition, the album was also a departure from the beaten track of chummy love songs and focused instead on inspiring the youth of Pakistan to take up the responsibility of doing something worthwhile for themselves and others.
 Thematically with songs urging listeners to change the world, that life is beautiful and professing women empowerment.
 Their album was about youth, their innocence, their dreams and how they feel about life.
 After their album release in 2003, they performed a duet, "Nayan Jahan", with Anaida which was a success.